Inclusion-Focused Sponsored Grants & Awards

 In 2016-2017, the Graduate School received several grants in support of academic diversity initiatives at Cornell.
 In October 2016, the National Science Foundation (NSF) awarded $5.9 million in funding for three new projects, including one involving Cornell in an alliance with 9 other U.S. universities to develop, build, and test the impact of a “networked improvement community” focused on enhancing graduate student experiences at a variety of institutions with the goal of reducing the negative interest in faculty careers.
 The universities—Cornell, Iowa State University, Boston University, Howard University, Michigan State University, Northwestern University, University of Buffalo, University of Georgia, University of Maryland College Park, and University of Texas at Arlington—participants in the national Center for the Integration of Research, Teaching, and Learning (CIRTL) Network, will receive nearly $2 million collectively over five years for this project, with Cornell's Graduate School receiving approximately $100,000 of that total (under NSF Grant No. 1647094).

 This initiative is part of the NSF’s Alliances for Graduate Education and the Professoriate (AGEP) program, and NSF and the Council of Graduate Schools hosted a national forum for AGEP project PIs in Washington, D.C.
 February 23-24.
-See Cornell's poster presentation (PDF) from the national forum for more details on the project, one key activity of which—the My Voice, My Story interactive theatre program—began at Cornell this summer.
+See Cornell's poster (PDF) from the national forum for more details on the project, one key activity of which—the My Voice, My Story interactive theatre program—began at Cornell in summer 2017.
 The program, developed in collaboration with the Cornell Interactive Theatre Ensemble, the Graduate School, and multiple college partners, facilitates discussions around identity and climate using My Voice, My Story, a short film featuring monologues from 8 actors portraying the diverse lived experiences of graduate and professional students.
 This video serves as a jumping off point to discuss academic cultures and how they can be experienced from multiple points of view.
 More information on how to bring these programs to your graduate field or college is available upon request.

 Further showing the Graduate School’s commitment to diversity initiatives, the Council of Graduate Schools (CGS) and the Educational Testing Service (ETS) presented the Graduate School with the 2016 ETS/CGS Award for Innovation in Promoting Success in Graduate Education: From Admission through Completion.
 As part of this award, which was presented to senior vice provost and dean Barbara Knuth and associate dean Hernández on December 9, 2016 during the 56th Annual Meeting of the Council of Graduate Schools, the Graduate School received a two-year, $20,000 grant to carry out new and continuing programming that enhances student success and degree completion while promoting inclusiveness.
 Plans for this funding include expanding a fall Summer Success Symposium, a winter Inclusive Teaching Institute, use of My Voice, My Story, and graduate student and postdoc-focused Intergroup Dialogue Project sessions.